mattvenn/piffin/lesson_plans/lesson-5.md

 * Agree on a program structure for everyone to follow
 * Students write the start of the reaction timer code by copying the structure as comments

+## Build reaction timer software : 30 minutes

+* Students work in pairs to convert the program structure agreed above into Python.

+# Homework

+# Outcome

+All students:

+Most students:

+Some students: